Prologue – A Shadow of Prophecy

 "Harry Potter!"
 They chorused in unison.

 Draco snorted a little, "You'd think they'd never met someone famous before."
 He muttered, though Harry sent him a look, and he remembered his manners.
-"I take it you don't like getting gawked at?" never mind that he'd done a little gawking when he'd learned Harry's identity.
+"I take it you don't like getting gawked at?"
+Never mind that he'd done a little gawking when he'd learned Harry's identity just minutes earlier.

 "Not really, no." Harry admitted.